RMCampos/RMCampos/README.md

 <h2>All right, if you're interested, here's a little bit more about myself</h2>

 - I consider myself as an introverted person, but after talking for some minutes, we can become friends easily.
 - I really like to read, mostly about adventures, science fiction and novels.
-Currently, I'm reading Think Straight.
+Currently, I'm reading Christmas Carol.
 - Nowadays I prefer movies rather than series, because I'm trying to have a more quiet life.
-- For movies I like action, cars, love stories, science fiction
+- For movies I like action, cars, love stories, and science fiction
-- Movie: The Lords of The Ring
+- One movie: The Lords of The Ring
-- Book: Miss Peregrines Home For Peculiar Children
+- One book: Miss Peregrines Home For Peculiar Children
 - Actor: Leonardo DiCaprio
 - Actress: Jennifer Lawrence
 - Movie director: Martin Scorsese
 - And last but not least, I'm a cat person.
 But I also love dogs.